 Step 2: Start typing your search query to see the search result.

-Step 3: When you see items matching your search, click on the three dots (see picture below) icon located at the top right of the search pane, and then click on one of the filters to filter your search result.
+Step 3: When you see items matching your search, click on one of the filters or click More and then select a filter to filter your search result

-For instance, if you click on Settings filter, apps, files and web results will be removed from the search result, meaning only settings will be shown in search result.
+For instance, if you click on the email filter, apps, files, and web results will be removed from the search result, meaning only emails will be shown in the search result.